 I was reluctant to take the course because my friends were teaching me how to ride.
 Boy, am I glad I did.
 I had a close call and the techniques I learned in the course helped me avoid disaster.......Ulysses Infante

-I took the basic course at two other places in NJ.
+I took the basic course at two other places in Northern NJ.
 They both told me to leave because I wasn't getting it.
 Plus, both the instructors yelled and screamed all the time.
 I was determined to get my license.
 The third time was the charm.
-Joann was great and gave me tips all the other instructors didn't.
+John and Dave were great and gave me tips all the other instructors didn't.
 I should have come to your school first.
 And yes, you guys are the best in NJ.....Patrice Youmans

 I came to your school because you were highly recommended.
 I knew nothing about riding a motorcycle.
 After completing the course, I fell in love with riding.
 I ride every weekend, even during the winter, all over the State.
 You guys are phenomenal!......Milos Stanlovic